 This scholarship has been established by King’s College, in conjunction with the family of the late Dr Roger Bartley and the Rotary Club of Otahuhu.
 It commemorates Dr Bartley’s selfless service to the community and his strong association with both the College — as a student, school doctor, parent and grandparent; and with the Rotary Club of Otahuhu — as a member and President.
-The intention is to grow the fund so that from 2014 it can endow a scholarship for a promising all-round student who would benefit from an education at King’s College.
+The intention is to grow the fund so that it can endow a scholarship for a promising all-round student who would benefit from an education at King’s College.
 Preference will be given for a student who is a resident of South Auckland and who would not be able to attend the College without the support of the scholarship.

 Mark and Angela Clatworthy Scholarship

 Since 2014 Old Collegian and Orthopaedic Knee Surgeon Mr Mark Clatworthy (Averill, 1978-82) and his wife Angela have chosen to provide yearly boarding scholarship solutions for promising students as their focus.
 Up to five scholarships can be awarded to students of Māori or Pacific descent who have a strong academic and/or sporting ability or who because of financial disadvantage might otherwise have been unable to receive an education at the College.
 This support represents over a quarter of a million dollars.
 The Clatworthys encourage those in the King’s community to consider supporting a scholarship so as to provide a young person with an education and networks that will hopefully allow them to reach their full potential as an individual and in their prospective careers.